linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/13 Binomial Option Pricing - Selected Topics.md

 Z _ {n} = \sum_ {i = 1} ^ {n} Y _ {i} \tag {8}
 $$

 It turns out that the more times we flip, on average, the farther we will move from where we start.
 We can understand intuitively why with more flips the average distance from the starting point increases.
 Think about the first flip and imagine you get a head.
-You move to  $+1$ , and as far as the remaining flips are concerned, this is your new starting point.
-After the second flip, you will either be at 0 or  $+2$ .
-If you are at zero, it is as if you started over; however, if you are at  $+2$ , you are starting at  $+2$ .
-Continuing in this way, your average distance from the starting point increases with the number of flips.²
+You move to +1, and as far as the remaining flips are concerned, this is your new starting point.
+After the second flip, you will either be at 0 or +2.
+If you are at zero, it is as if you started over; however, if you are at +2, you are starting at +2.
+Continuing in this way, your average distance from the starting point increases with the number of flips.

 Another way to represent the process followed by  $Z_{n}$  is in terms of the change in  $Z_{n}$ :